exasol/pyexasol/doc/developer_guide.rst

 .. important::

-    To (temporarily) skip integration tests that require `ssl.CERT_REQUIRED`, you can deselect those tests by using:
+    By default, local integration test runs only execute the `ssl.CERT_NONE` variant, so they do not require a certificate setup.

+    To enable the certificate-verification variant locally, pass:

     .. code-block:: shell

-        poetry run -- nox -s test:integration -- -m "not with_cert"
+        poetry run -- nox -s test:integration -- --with-cert

+    Continuous integration enables this automatically, so both certificate modes are covered there.

 .. code-block:: shell